 The spectacular landscapes of northern Skye rise in soft, grassy slopes that drop off in sheer cliffs, and rock formations that spike and curl.
 Set off on foot into this magical place, rich with legend and intrigue.
 Hike beneath the unusual rock formations of the Quiraing and learn a fascinating story of geologic turmoil.
-Leaving Skye, stop for a visit to the spectacular Eilean Donan Castle.
 Then continue south to Perthshire and settle into our hotel.
-(6-7 miles hiking, 4-5 hours)
+(6-7 miles hiking, 3-4 hours)

 Fonab Hotel (B,L,D)

 Enjoy a free morning to explore Pitlochry.
 Arrive in Edinburgh in the late afternoon and transfer to the city center or to the airport for your flight home.
 (B,L)

 National Geographic Adventures are unique, active itineraries for intrepid travelers that combine spectacular places, cultural interaction, and physical challenge.
 You'll explore fascinating, off-the-beaten-path places with top guides, and wherever possible, meet National Geographic experts in the field.

 We will be hiking 3 to 5 hours per day (2.5 to 7 miles) on moderate to steep grades at low elevations.
 During hikes, vehicle support is provided at various points while in the highlands, but will be limited while on the islands.